As a supplement to individual counseling, we also hold daily group therapy sessions at Red Mountain Sedona (RMS). Our offerings include:

-Group therapy also has the potential to decrease the discrepancy between how a client sees his or her self versus how others see them.
-A primary goal of counseling is to allow the client to discover who they truly are, and each group participant functions as a mirror for the other members.
+Group therapy also has the potential to decrease the discrepancy between how a student sees his or her self versus how others see them.
+A primary goal of counseling is to allow the student to discover who they truly are, and each group participant functions as a mirror for the other members.

 Over time, students will naturally gain insight to how they are perceived by others, which allows for a greater sense of authenticity, and deeper insight into other issues they may need to address.

 In our program, all group therapy leaders are experienced clinicians with at least master’s-level training (some have doctorate-level training).
 The group therapy program at Red Mountain features three graduates of Naropa University, widely considered the most advanced training program in the nation for mindfulness-based group therapy.

 A Certified Group Psychotherapist (CGP) oversees Red Mountain’s group therapy program.
 The CGP certification denotes advanced training and demonstrated excellence in the field of group psychotherapy.
 It is awarded after many years of post-graduate training by the International Registry of Group Psychotherapists, an affiliate of the American Group Psychotherapy Association.